Nyabêla: Trial by the Zuid-Afrikaansche Republiek

-Mampuru was trialed on September 17, 1883 on charges of murder of Sekhukhune, public violence and rioting.
+Mampuru was tried on September 17, 1883 on charges of murder of Sekhukhune, public violence and rioting.
 He was sentenced to death.
-On September 21, 1883, Nyabêla appeared before Judge JG Kotze and a jury of eight white men on charges of public violence and rioting, on the grounds that he was a subject of the South African Republic.illegally, maliciously, with premeditated intent and with malicious intent and intent, violated public peace and tranquility by resisting and defying the legitimate authority of the Republic, and taking up arms, carrying and using at the head of his armed sub-captains and his people, with the aim of resisting the legitimate authority of the ZAR.
+On September 21, 1883, Nyabêla appeared before Judge JG Kotze and a jury of eight white men on the grounds that he was a subject of the South African Republic, illegally, maliciously, with premeditated and malicious intent, violated public peace and tranquility by resisting and defying the legitimate authority of the Republic, and taking up arms, carrying and using at the head of his armed sub-captains and his people, with the aim of resisting the legitimate authority of the ZAR.
 Acting State Attorney Carl Ueckermann observed the prosecution, while Advocate Cooper acted for Nyabêla pro Deo.

 After reading the indictment, Advocate Cooper told the court that Nyabêla's defense would not be aimed at the facts in the indictment, but would primarily be that the relationship of state and subject between the Government of the ZAR and Nyabela did not exist and that Nyabela was always an independent captain.
 A plea of not guilty was recorded by the court.
 Six witnesses were called by the state: State Secretary Eduard Bok, Native Commissioner SP Grové, Field Cornet SP Trichard, General Joubert, Commandant Weilbach and Kleinbooi.
 Joubert failed to report that his ultimatum was sent to Nyabêla before the commando's oxen were driven away.
 Kleinbooi was not asked about the ultimatum.